 The planned development community where I live has been conducting monthly live music events in our local park and on one of the greenbelts where the condos in the subdivision are located.
-Homeowners can enjoy the music from their patios or balconies, while others bring lawn chairs and socially distance where the event is being held.
+Homeowners can enjoy the music from their patios or balconies, while others bring lawn chairs to the event.

 A slightly different approach would be to sponsor a Santa “caravan” along with live caroling.
 This could be done as a drive through various local areas with stops where there’s a high concentration of residents, such as a condominium building or extended care facility.

 9. Organize a dinner or other fun event